Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Introduction

 \section{Introduction}

-In the current pursuit of large-scale quantum computation, two major obstacles are encountered: hardware noise~\cite{Nielsen_Chuang_2010,Preskill_2018,Clerk2014,Hornberger2009} and scalability limitations~\cite{reilly2019challenges,Acharya2023,Gyongyosi2021}.
-Error-corrected~\cite{Devitt_2013,Roffe_2019,Bluvstein2024} modular quantum computers~\cite{FigueiredoRoque2021,Evered2023} offer a promising route to overcome both these challenges.
+Error-corrected~\cite{Devitt_2013,Roffe_2019,Bluvstein2024} modular quantum computers ~\cite{caleffi2022distributed,AghaeeRad2025,bombin2021interleaving,VANMETER2010,Main2025,PhysRevA.59.4249}, offer a promising route to overcome the noise and scalability challenges of large-scale fault-tolerant quantum computing.
 A modular quantum computer consists of individual computing modules with separate control, which are linked together by means of quantum entanglement~\cite{VANMETER2010,PhysRevA.59.4249,caleffi2022distributed,10.1145/2494568,10214316}.
-This simplifies the engineering challenge of scaling the number of qubits and offers more flexibility in the connectivity of the device~\cite{awschalom2021}.
-Modular architectures have been proposed for a plethora of quantum computing hardware such as superconducting qubits~\cite{Nickerson2013, bravyi2022}, neutral atoms~\cite{Ramette2022,li2024highrate} and color centers~\cite{Li2024,afzal2024,debone2024thresholds}.
-However, several outstanding questions about operating distributed quantum error-correction (QEC) codes across a modular quantum computer remain.
-Previous work has hinted that the performance of a distributed QEC code heavily depends on the degree of modularity~\cite{ramette2023faulttolerant} and the specific choice of quantum entanglement generation protocol~\cite{debone2024thresholds}.
-Given the many suitable protocols for entanglement generation~\cite{Beukers2024}, as well as specific choice of modular architecture and QEC codes~\cite{Terhal2015,Breuckmann2021}, amounts to a largely unexplored space of optimal modular computing designs for specific quantum hardware.
+Modular architectures have been proposed for several types of quantum computing hardware, such as superconducting qubits~\cite{Nickerson2013, bravyi2022}, neutral atoms~\cite{Ramette2022,li2024highrate}, and color centers~\cite{Li2024,afzal2024,10.1116/5.0200190}.
+However, several fundamental questions remain: What are the optimal ways to generate high-fidelity entanglement between modules?
+Can modular architectures achieve fault-tolerant thresholds comparable to those of monolithic systems?
+Previous work has hinted that the performance of a distributed QEC code heavily depends on the degree of modularity~\cite{ramette2023faulttolerant} and the specific choice of quantum entanglement generation protocol~\cite{10.1116/5.0200190}.
+The many suitable protocols for entanglement generation~\cite{Beukers2024}, as well as specific choice of modular architecture and QEC codes~\cite{Terhal2015,Breuckmann2021}, amount to a vast and largely unexplored design space.
+How do different entanglement protocols compare in terms of performance for real hardware?
+What hardware constraints limit their applicability?